-We have again managed to operate within existing budgets, a prudent approach in keeping with Havering's reputation of managing challenging times well.
-The Council has had to find ways to manage the demographic pressures of an ageing population and reducing government funding through developing innovative shared service arrangements and income generation opportunities.
+We have again managed to operate within existing budgets, taking a prudent approach in keeping with Havering's reputation during what are increasingly challenging times.
+The Council has had to find ways to manage the demographic pressures of an ageing population and reduced government funding through developing innovative shared service arrangements and income generation opportunities.